 Rewards for qualifying bugs range from $100 to $10,000.
 Each bug will be rewarded based on the severity of the issue found, as determined by the Cisco Meraki reward panel.
-Limit one reward per bug – and only the first to submit is rewarded.
+Limit one reward per bug.
+Only the first to submit the same bug is rewarded.

-Rewards - *.meraki.com, all hardware, & software products
+Rewards — *.meraki.com, *.ikarem.io, all hardware and software products

 Rewards — meraki.cisco.com